gturnr/HandPose-OSC/README.md

 Wraps [MediaPipe Handpose](https://github.com/tensorflow/tfjs-models/tree/master/handpose) inside electron and serves the detected parts via OSC.

+## Running the program
+If you're not interested in modifying the code, you can just download the latest [release](https://github.com/faaip/node-HandPose-OSC/releases) (still only OSX, though)

 # Steps
 Make sure you have [node.js](https://nodejs.org/en/) installed.
 Additionally this has been developed using [yarn](https://yarnpkg.com/).